 Taking care of the products

-To help our customers care for their items, we published care tips for different materials in our online store.
+To help our customers care for their items, we have published a comprehensive care guide for our products in our online store.
 We regularly feature the guide in our social media channels.
 In addition, our textile products are marked with the Clevercare label.
 At Clevercare.info our customers find care instructions that save the environment and the product as well as effort and money.
 The instructions remind for example, that the product should not be washed too often or in too high temperatures.